zikaiwen/zikaiwen.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi there!
-I'm a **human-computer interaction (HCI)** researcher focuses on the areas of **usable privacy and security**.
-My goal is to make safe and reliable cyber ecosystems through a human-centered approach.
-My research explores two key areas: digital safety education and human-AI interaction safety.
-Through education, I study how users learn and apply cybersecurity and privacy concepts; these behavioral patterns and learning insights inform the development of defensive mechanisms against AI-enabled attacks that exploit human behavior.
-In turn, discoveries about new attack vectors and effective defenses enhance the educational content, creating an evidence-based curriculum that enhances users' ability to protect themselves.
-By integrating computer science and developmental psychology, my research builds a feedback loop where education and defense reinforce each other to strengthen human digital safety.
+I am a **human-computer interaction (HCI)** researcher focusing on **usable privacy and security** in the age of AI.
+I aim to empower users to confidently manage their security and privacy in an increasingly AI-driven world.
+Through research on education and defensive mechanisms, I uphold the principle of **user autonomy**, enabling individuals to make informed decisions about their security and privacy while leveraging appropriate automated support.
+My research focuses on designing evidence-based digital safety education resources to improve users' security and privacy literacy, and developing defensive mechanisms against AI-driven attacks and privacy breaches.
 My research has been published in leading conferences and journals such as ACM CHI, Information Sciences, and ACM CCS.
-More specifically, my recent research projects include:

-- Developing evidence-based games and interactive media for digital safety education;
-- Investigating privacy preservation mechanisms and user mental models of privacy in AI systems;
-- Designing and evaluating defensive strategies against AI-enabled social engineering attacks.

 I am a postdoc in the Computer Science Department at [Virginia Tech](https://website.cs.vt.edu/), working with [Prof. Yaxing Yao](http://yaxingyao.com/).
 I am fortunate to have worked as a postdoc at [the HKUST Visualization Lab](http://vis.cse.ust.hk/vislab_homepage/people.html).
 I received my Ph.D. degree in computer science from [Cornell University](https://www.cs.cornell.edu/).
 Before that, I recieved my joint First-class Honours bachelor degree in computer science from [University of Strathclyde, Glasgow, U.K.](https://www.strath.ac.uk/) and [BUCT, Beijing, China](https://www.buct.edu.cn/main.htm).